zenstackhq/zenstack-docs/blog/no-api/index.md

 }
 ```

 RSC is a complex topic with many detailed differences from SSR.
-For example its code is guaranteed to run only on the server side, and, as a consequence, it sends its rendering result to the client instead of JSON data.
+For example, its code is guaranteed to run only on the server side, and, as a consequence, it sends its rendering result to the client instead of JSON data.
 However, conceptually, it's also an implicit kind of API that serves data to the client.
 I find such a mental model easier to understand, too.

 ## Functions as API

 I'm talking about RPC here.
 RPC is an ancient technology, almost as old as computer networking.
-If you had done any [DCOM](https://en.wikipedia.org/wiki/Distributed_Component_Object_Model) programming on Windows I bet you hate how awkward it was.
+If you had done any [DCOM](https://en.wikipedia.org/wiki/Distributed_Component_Object_Model) programming on Windows, I bet you hate how awkward it was.

 Surprisingly, thanks to the power of TypeScript, new Node.js RPC frameworks like [tRPC](https://trpc.io) and [ts-rest](https://ts-rest.com/) now provide extremely pleasant and snappy developer experiences.